 Washington utilizes two methods of execution: lethal injection and hanging.
 Lethal injection is used unless the inmate under sentence of death chooses hanging as the preferred execution method.

 The Office of Attorney General publishes monthly capital punishment status reports.
-These reports, which can be accessed by clicking on the Case Status Report link at left, provide current information about the legal cases of each offender currently on Washington's Death Row.
+These reports, which can be accessed by clicking on the Case Status Report link to the right, provide current information about the legal cases of each offender currently on Washington's Death Row.

 Additional links at left provide more detailed information about pending death penalty cases.